Trash-Bud/Trash-Bud/README.md

 # Hi there!
 I'm Joana Mesquita 👋
 `🌸Programmer and Hobyist Artist🌸`

-🎓 **About me:** I'm a Portuguese student in the final year of my Master's in Informatics and Computer Engineering (MEIC) at FEUP, currently immersed in my thesis work.
+🎓 **About me:** Portuguese with a Master's in Informatics and Computer Engineering.

 😄 **Pronouns:** She/Her|Ela